tobiasfoerg/tailwindcss-shadcn-ui/README.md

 </p>
 <hr/>

-A plugin for Tailwind CSS v3.2+ that provides base utilities for shadcn ui.
+A plugin/preset for Tailwind CSS v3.2+ that provides base utilities for shadcn ui.

 ## Installation

-Install the plugin
 This plugin requires `tailwindcss` and `tailwindcss-animate`

 **npm**